tobiasCreator/tobias-bot/README.md

 4. Gamemaster (GM) or players auto answer and stop the BOT.

 ### FAQ
 1. This inject something on client?
-No, this BOT simulates keyboard and mouse, and identify pixels standards on screen.
+No, this BOT simulates keyboard and mouse, and identify pixels standards on screen. **The unique update of memory is the byte of full light.
 2. Why needs internet to use it?
 We need to check if you are a member on our Discord when you enter your Discord username.
 3. This is Paid?
 You can use it as a free version with limited features.
 4. How to fishing?
 Put the fishing rod on the ammunition spot (arrow icon) and be close to the water.